-That is, for any point x, y we can say what the value T(x, y) is by finding the corresponding point ξ, η in the standard triangle, calculating the values of the basis functions at that point, and plugging into (3.39).
+That is, for any point x, y we can say what the value T(x, y) is obtained by finding the corresponding point ξ, η in the standard triangle, calculating the values of the basis functions at that point, and plugging them into (3.39).
 If it seems awkward, it is because it is awkward.
 But we never actually need to go through with this to express T(x, y) for a given x, y.
-Rather, all operations are expressed on the standard triangle, so that we actually $know \ \xi, \eta$ (which allows us to calculate x, y, if we're interested).
+Rather, all operations that we will need will be expressed on the standard triangle, so that we actually know ξ, η (which allows us to calculate x, y, should we be interested).